• Skip to main content

 • As soon as the potatoes are cool enough to handle, peel them and mash them using a potato ricer or a box grater.

-• Sift flour, salt, and pepper on top of the potato pile and with your hands, bring it together to form a soft dough.
+• Sift flour, salt, and pepper on top of the potato pile, and with your hands, bring it together to form a soft dough.

 • This comes together very easily, but please work on this dough very gently as you would for a pastry dough.
-Light touch ensures soft and pillowy gnocchi.

 • Cover the dough and let it rest for 5-10 minutes.